Days

 Your guide and private vehicle pick you up from your hotel in Dhaka.
 Soon the skyline fades, and the road leads toward Narayanganj, historically known as the “Dundee of the East” for its once-thriving jute industry.
 Here, the Shitalakhya River begins to reveal the strategic waterways that once made Bengal one of Asia’s most prosperous trading regions.

-2. Hajiganj Fort – A Guardian of the River
+2. Hajiganj Mughal Fort – A Guardian of the River

-Your first stop is Hajiganj Fort, a 17th-century Mughal defensive fortress.
-Constructed to protect Dhaka from Portuguese Pirates and Arakanese Raiders, the fort features thick brick walls, watchtowers, and elevated battlements overlooking the river.
+Your first stop is Khizirpur Fort, a 17th-century Mughal defensive fortress.
+Constructed to protect Dhaka from Portuguese pirates and Arakanese raiders, the fort features thick brick walls, watchtowers, and elevated battlements overlooking the river.
 Standing on the ramparts, it’s easy to imagine cannons once guarding these waterways—the lifelines of Mughal Bengal.

 3. Baba Adam’s Mosque – A Sacred Landmark of Bengal

-Next, travel toward Munshiganj to visit Baba Adam Mosque, built in 1483 during the Bengal Sultanate.
+Next, travel toward Munshiganj to visit Baba Adam Shahid Masjid, built in 1483 during the Bengal Sultanate by Malik Kafur.
 This elegant mosque features multiple domes and terracotta ornamentation typical of Bengal’s Islamic architecture.
 According to local legend, it commemorates Baba Adam Shahid, a revered Islamic preacher whose story remains deeply rooted in the region’s spiritual history.

-4. Idrakpur Fort – Mughal Engineering at Its Best
+4. Idrakpur Water Fort – Mughal Engineering at Its Best

 Continue to Idrakpur Fort, one of the most impressive Mughal river forts in Bangladesh.
 Built in 1660 by Mir Jumla II, the fortress served as a strategic military base protecting the Dhaka region from pirate attacks.
 Its circular bastion, thick defensive walls, and elevated platform offer panoramic views of the surrounding landscape — perfect for photography and storytelling.